 This tension is inherent to the boss-employee relationship, because the employer profits by squeezing out ever-more work from their subordinates for ever-diminishing payment.
 It’s advantageous for a boss to ask a worker to come in early, for example, or leave late or work through lunch, without offering overtime pay.
 Not all bosses do this, of course, but the system exists in which “they’re better off the more you’re worse off,” Wolff says.
 And while there’s plenty of anecdotal evidence of good bosses — the one who fights for promotions, the one who takes a pay cut to raise the base salary of entry-level employees, the one who never makes anyone work late, the one who listens to and respects everyone’s ideas — those bosses are the rare examples of people who aren’t acting in their own best interests.
 Meanwhile, there’s a longer, rich history of complaints and criticisms about managers, and justifiable labor uprisings.

 “Here we are, centuries later, still discussing all the ways that work is unsatisfying, stressful, and exhausting.
-This system, despite having recognised the problem and despite some reforms, has, in fact, never been able to really deal with it."
+This system, despite having recognized the problem and despite some reforms, has, in fact, never been able to really deal with it."

 Richard Wolff, PHD

 The fight to whittle down the standard workday from 12-plus hours to eight took a century-long battle of American workers fighting, protesting, and campaigning; it wasn’t until 1938 that The Fair Labor Standards Act was introduced, which guaranteed a forty-hour work week for all labourers.
 There have been hundreds of other strikes, movements, and protests in the name of making capitalism more tolerable, but workers are still striking and pushing for more humane working conditions.
 The United Auto Workers labor union for General Motors went on strike for 40 days for higher wages and better healthcare in 2019.
 In the midst of the coronavirus pandemic in 2020, essential workers from companies including Amazon, Instacart, Whole Foods, Target, and Walmart went on strike to demand safer working conditions, better treatment, and better pay.
-The same year, hundreds of workers from McDonald’s, Burger King, Taco Bell, and Domino’s walked off the job to demand coronavirus protections, $3 ($4.10 AUD)-an-hour hazard pay, and two weeks of paid sick leave to workers exposed to COVID-19.
+The same year, hundreds of workers from McDonald’s, Burger King, Taco Bell, and Domino’s walked off the job to demand coronavirus protections, $3-an-hour hazard pay, and two weeks of paid sick leave to workers exposed to COVID-19.
 That’s to say nothing of the hundreds and thousands of people who work under intolerable conditions and yet can’t afford to walk out or stand up in protest and risk losing their primary source of income.

 “Here we are, centuries later, still discussing all the ways that work is unsatisfying, stressful, and exhausting,” Wolff says.
-“This system, despite having recognised the problem and despite some reforms, has, in fact, never been able to really deal with it.
+“This system, despite having recognized the problem and despite some reforms, has, in fact, never been able to really deal with it.
 That’s a sign that the problem runs deeper than this or that adjustment.”
 The true solution to America’s work problem, then, might just start with abolishing bosses altogether.

 Getting rid of bosses isn’t a new concept.
-In the U.S., the first recognised worker cooperative — a company that gives equal power and ownership to each of its employees, effectively eliminating the hierarchical structure that creates bosses — was a mutual insurance company in 1752.
+In the U.S., the first recognized worker cooperative — a company that gives equal power and ownership to each of its employees, effectively eliminating the hierarchical structure that creates bosses — was a mutual insurance company in 1752.
 “In this arrangement, there is no single boss,” Wolff says.
 “All the workers in an enterprise, whether it’s a factory or a store or an office, collectively, democratically, decide all of the major business decisions.”

 It’s estimated that there are around 300 worker cooperatives in the U.S. today, a small number compared to other countries.
 In Bologna, Italy, two out of every three residents work in a cooperative — a reality that’s supported by the government through the Marcora Law.
 This law went into effect in 1985, and offers a choice to unemployed workers: Collect an unemployment check every week, or come together with nine other unemployed workers, cash in two years worth of unemployment checks as a lump sum, and use the money to start a worker cooperative.
 In Spain, as of 2012, there are an estimated 18,000 worker cooperatives, including the largest one in the world, Mondragón, which employs 70,000 people.
-These cooperatives offer proof that boss-less organisations can not just survive, but thrive.
+These cooperatives offer proof that boss-less organizations can not just survive, but thrive.
 Without the normal hierarchical structure of the capitalist workplace, employees can come together to make the big decisions.

-If this organisational structure sounds unfeasible in its commitment to equality, ask yourself why it’s any more reasonable for so many companies to operate in ways that only benefit a select few.
+If this organizational structure sounds unfeasible in its commitment to equality, ask yourself why it’s any more reasonable for so many companies to operate in ways that only benefit a select few.
 And there are examples of how it can work in the U.S., including in industries that are notorious for their untenable business models, and infamous for their bad bosses — like digital media, for example.